caltemose/bass-study/README.md

 # Bass Study Files/Notes

-Notes and other stuff for my study of bass guitar and related topics.
+Notes and other stuff for my study of bass guitar and related topics. xosjl

 ## Files in this Repo